coordinature/coordinature.github.io/development/applications/familysigns/questions.md

 -- onboarding

 ### Register a new user account
-- What is your first name?
+1. What is your first name?
-- What is your last name?
+2. What is your last name?
-- What is your date of birth?
+3. What is your date of birth?

-### Create a your profile
+### Create your personal profile
-- What name would you like to display to others?
+1. What name would you like to display to others?
-- Which languages do you speak?
+2. Which languages do you speak?
+	* Nederlands
+    * English
+    + _Add another option_

+* Do you communicate with Sign Language? if so, which one:
-	- Nederlands
+	- ASL
-    - English
+	- Dutch Sign Language
 	+ _Add another option_

 ### Create a new group
 - Who are you making this group for?